FRidh/rfcs/rfcs/0024-python-scope-package-set.md

 predominant use case determines whether the expression is considered an application or a library.
-If both use cases are considered common, then the expression shall be part of the package set as a library, and a special alias shall we added to the top-level attribute set.
+If both use cases are considered common, then the expression shall be part of the package set as a library, and a special alias shall be added to the top-level attribute set.
 This alias shall apply a function to the library that performs additional steps to convert it from library to application, clearly marking it as an application.
 This function shall be documented in the Nixpkgs manual.